brunch/brunch.github.io/source/app/assets/_docs/getting-started.md

 ```
 README.md
 app/
-  assets/           // All files inside `assets` would be simply copied to `public` directory.
+  assets/           // Files inside `assets` would be simply copied to `public` dir.
     index.html
-  initialize.js     // The file
+  initialize.js
-brunch-config.js    // Contains basic assumptions about the project, like paths and outputs.
+brunch-config.js    // Basic assumptions about the project, like paths & outputs.
 node_modules
-package.json        // Describes which dependencies and Brunch plugins your application uses.
+package.json        // Describes which dependencies and Brunch plugins your app uses.

 public/             // The "output" Brunch will re-generate on every build.
   index.html        // This was simply copied from our `app/assets`